Definition of InclusABILITY

 Technology and Support

 At Iowa State University, we are committed to addressing accessibility as we embrace new technologies.
 The Digital Accessibility Coordinator provides guidance, support, and consultation to units throughout campus to enable an increasing adoption of accessibility-minded practices.
-For more information visit Link to Digital Accessibility at Iowa State.
+For more information visit Digital Accessibility at Iowa State.

 - Digital Accessibility Services